lucassiro/statspy/README.md

 # statspy

-A statistics library made with pure Python.
+A statistics and Machine Learning library made with pure Python.
 Made for study purposes.